-HomeBUSINESSBizTaxNew Tax Regime For Individuals & HUF
+HomeBUSINESSBizTaxNew Tax Regime For Individuals & HUF: Complete Info

-New Tax Regime For Individuals & HUF
+New Tax Regime For Individuals & HUF: Complete Info

 With the introduction of Section 115BAC, Finance Act 2020 introduced a new tax regime for individuals and HUF.
 The new tax regime comes with a lower rate in return for the taxpayers to waive off certain deductions.
 In this article, we shall discuss the basics of the new tax regime, why it has been introduced, as well as the new section introduced.
 Since taxpayers are offered a choice between the new regime and the existing one, we shall also compare it with the old one to make it simpler for the taxpayers to decide which one to choose.

-Basics of the new tax regime
+Basics of the New Tax Regime

 An assessee is offered a choice between the new tax regime and the existing one.
 Therefore, to make it more systematic for the Income Tax Department, Form 10-IE has been introduced.
 Taxpayers opting for the new regime should inform the Income Tax Department beforehand as well.
 The due dates for filing of Form 10-IE are as follows: